Devanshjoshi5121/CRUD-Operation-in-Laravel/README.md

 # CRUD-Operation-in-Laravel
-CRUD Operation is performed in laravel(PHP) and is an easy method Save the file path at C:\xampp\htdocs
+CRUD Operation is performed in laravel(PHP) and is an easy method

+YOU WOULD GET A RAW FILE AS THe ZIP CONTAINS MORE THAN 100 FILES SO YOU CAN DOWNLOAD THE RAW FILE.

+Save the file path at C:\xampp\htdocs
 Start the xampp or Wamp server with its Apache and MySQL.
 Set the database name in your .env file and then run php artisan migrate.